SchaleSensei-Repo/Java-Vibe-Coding-BunchAThings/README.md

 - Local leaderboard when the game ends
 - Customizable dice/die (can change the quantity and the number of side)
 - Customizable the number of tiles for playing field
+- Option to have penalty if the points goes into negative value

 ---